atbcb/usab-uswds/_tad/rad-x.md

     <div class="tablet:grid-col">
       <h5>Issue</h5>
       <img class="img-full" src="../images/2D-thin-line-and-low-contrast-drawings.jpg" alt="Two dimensional line drawng of a test kit tube with thin black lines.
 A two-dimensional illustration of a test kit tube using color fills of two shades of grey"> <span class="grid-line text-italic">2D thin line and low-contrast drawings</span>
-      <p>It can also be difficult to interpret 2D drawings, especially those with thin lines, low-contrast, or lower image quality or sharpness.</p>
+      <p>It can also be difficult to interpret 2D drawings, especially those with thin lines, low contrast, or lower image quality or sharpness.</p>
     </div>
     <div class="tablet:grid-col">
       <h5>Recommendation</h5>